Payroll Management Payroll Management

 Weekly Days-off

-Following Indian labour legislation, employees are entitled to a weekly rest period.
+Following Indian labor legislation, employees are entitled to a weekly rest period.
 Workers are entitled to a minimum of 24 hours of rest on Sunday, the first day of every week.
 This amount of downtime is referred to as paid downtime.
 The company may occasionally request that the employee work on a scheduled day off.
 In these circumstances, the employee is entitled to a make-up day off three days after or before the regularly scheduled weekly holiday.

 Employers should ensure that their workers receive an additional day off during the ten-day workweek if they substitute their employees’ holidays.

-When an organisation opts out of the weekly leave policy and does not give its workers any weekly time off, it is required to give them an equivalent number of make-up days off within two months.
+When an organization opts out of the weekly leave policy and does not give its workers any weekly time off, it is required to give them an equivalent number of make-up days off within two months.

 Employers must also offer their workers various types of leaves, such as bereavement leave, medical leave or sick leave, paternity or maternity leave, compensatory work off days, and casual leaves, in addition to the earned leaves mandated by Indian labour law.